dan778912/FirstClass/ProgressandGoals.md

 Basic CRUD functionality already exists, and corresponding tests.
 Similar to the People class, we have no distinction between which roles can edit text and which roles cannot.

 ### Manuscripts
-We have CRUD functionality, but are lacking a few tests which will be implemented within the upcoming week.
+We have some basic functionality but lack components that complete the FSM shown in the diagram, such as which roles can do what.

 ## Goals for this semester